 \subsection{Traditional Methods for SAR Target Detection}

-\textbf{\textit{1) Statistical Feature-based Methods:}} Traditional SAR target detection formulates the task as a statistical hypothesis test, and the constant false alarm rate (CFAR) detector family is the most widely adopted implementation of this principle \cite{li2017improvedSPCFAR,ai2021BTSCFAR,alexandre2024shipreview}.
+\textbf{\textit{1) Statistical Feature-based Methods:}} Traditional SAR target detection formulates the task as a statistical hypothesis test, and the constant false alarm rate (CFAR) detector family is the most widely adopted implementation of this principle \cite{alexandre2024shipreview}, such as Improved-CFAR \cite{li2017improvedSPCFAR} and BiTS-CFAR \cite{ai2021robustBTSCFAR}.
 CFAR partitions the local background with a sliding window and adaptively sets the detection threshold from the clutter distribution.
-This strategy maintains a constant false alarm rate in complex and time-varying electromagnetic environments, as shown in Fig. \ref{detection comparision high level} (a).
-This physics-driven parametric modeling approach translates inherent SAR phenomena such as multiplicative speckle and non-stationary clutter into quantifiable statistical distributions, including Rayleigh, Weibull, K, and generalized gamma.
-CFAR detectors are consequently categorized into window setting-based parametric CFAR and background distribution modeling schemes.
+This strategy maintains a constant false alarm rate in complex and time-varying electromagnetic environments (Fig. \ref{detection comparision high level} (a)).
+This physics-driven approach models inherent SAR phenomena, such as multiplicative speckle and non-stationary clutter, using quantifiable statistical distributions (e.g., Rayleigh, Weibull, K, and generalized gamma).
+Consequently, CFAR detectors are categorized into parametric CFAR and background modeling schemes.

 \textit{(i) Window Setting-based Parametric CFAR:} Originating from cell averaging CFAR (CA-CFAR) \cite{finn1966adaptiveCACFAR,hm1968adaptiveCACFAR,weiss2007ModifiedCACFAR}, the parameterized branch has produced OS-CFAR \cite{rohling2007radarOSCFAR}, SO-CFAR \cite{trunk1978rangeSOCFAR}, GO-CFAR \cite{hansen1980detectabilityGOCFAR}, TM-CFAR \cite{gandhi2002analysisTMCFAR} and others \cite{smith2002intelligentVICFAR}.
 Each variant applies a distinct nonlinear transformation to the background window to survive nonhomogeneous scenes.
 SO-CFAR \cite{trunk1978rangeSOCFAR} minimizes the power estimate between leading and lagging windows to resolve closely spaced targets.
 GO-CFAR \cite{hansen1980detectabilityGOCFAR} takes the maximum estimate to reduce masking from interfering targets.
 OS-CFAR \cite{rohling2007radarOSCFAR} replaces the sample mean with a ranked statistic, which yields robustness near the clutter edges.
 TM-CFAR \cite{gandhi2002analysisTMCFAR} symmetrically censors extreme samples, trading a slight loss in signal-to-noise ratio for significantly improved adaptability to environmental transitions.
 However, these detectors face an intrinsic trade-off in selecting the size of the background window.
 A large window tends to straddle heterogeneous regions and introduces contaminated samples, biasing the clutter model.
 A small window provides insufficient samples, inflating the variance of the estimated parameters and causing erratic thresholds.
 Although Ratio-CFAR \cite{touzi1988statisticalRatioCFAR} reduces false alarms induced by speckle and BLUE-CFAR \cite{di2005BLUEcfar} employs a Weibull-Gumbel transform to account for self-shadowing of extended targets, such refinements do not overcome the fundamental limitations imposed by model mismatch and poor scene adaptability.